Public Health Sexual Health Clinic at Harborview

 I like that I can get tested and treated in one stop."

 Everyone is professional and it seems community driven.
 I have recommended the clinic to my friends."

 I was nervous when I first came in but almost immediately after sitting with the staff all my anxiety went away because they were so easy to talk to."

-Learn about the dedicated staff of the STD Clinic at Harborview Medical Center.
+About the dedicated staff of the Sexual Health Clinic

 Thepthara "Nui" Pholsena graduated from University of Washington with a Master of Nursing in 2011.
 Her clinical experience and interests are in chronic diseases, both infectious and non-infectious.
 For the last three years, she has worked at UW Virology Research Clinic as a research clinician focusing on herpes and vaccine research.
 She enjoys patient teaching and counseling.